 Three of four boats medal in field of 18 crews

-Eric Carcich enters his fourth season as head coach of the women's rowing team at George Washington University in 2012-13.
+Eric Carcich enters his ninth season as head coach of the women's rowing team at George Washington University in 2017-18.

 In Carcich's third season he led GW to its best finish at the Atlantic 10 Championship since 2003 as the Colonials took second place in the nine-team championship regatta.
 The second-place finish marked a four-spot improvement from the 2011 Championship.
 For his efforts, Carcich was the recipient of the Atlantic 10 Women's Rowing Coach of the Year award, marking the first time a GW coach has taken home the honor since Steve Peterson in 2001.
 Additionally, Carcich saw four of his rowers land on the A-10 All-Conference team and one was named to the A-10 Rowing Academic All-Conference Team.
 Freshman Amanda Young, the lone rookie member of the Colonials' Varsity 8, was named the Female Rookie of the Year at the inaugural Georgey Awards.

 Also in his third season, Carcich led the Colonials to victories in the GW Invitational, Class of 1998 Cup (over Georgetown) and George's Trophy (over Georgetown, George Mason).
 The wins marked the first time GW has hoisted the Wilkens Bowl at the GW Invite since 2005, the first time they have won the 1998 Cup since the 2007 season and the first time claiming George's Trophy, in its second year of existence.
 The Colonials also won five races in two days, and advanced three boats to the Grand Finals, at the Southern Intercollegiate Rowing Association (SIRA) Championships in Oak Ridge, Tenn.